The Impact of Ideas

 Metrics, if chosen correctly, make it clear what the goal is and hold us accountable to the progress in the right direction.
 That’s why we might want to strive towards ways to measure impact in the space of ideas.
 In academia, citation count as a blunt proxy for impact leads to all sorts of adverse incentives.
 It rewards incremental advances in a popular area as much as influential papers.
 Studies on e.g. citation graph-based indices might give us slightly better ways to recognize / encourage the right kind of work, along with a better understanding of how paradigm shifts and collective changes in thinking happen.
 But until we have these tools, thinking consciously in terms of intangible impact will get us partly there.

-Thanks to Kshitij, Timmy, and Basil for feedback! :) Email me if you have thoughts/comments.
+Thanks to Kshitij, Timmy, and Basil for feedback! :) Email me if you have thoughts or comments.